-This small group of students will be allowed to study Religious Meaning and Life as a seventh subject with most of the subject delivery occurring in an on-line environment.
-In this way the Religion subject and English subject would not be counted in the calculation of an ATAR but a 'C' in English would still be required.
+This small group of students will be allowed to study Religion and Ethics as a seventh subject with most of the subject delivery occurring in an on-line environment.
+In this way the Religion subject and English subject would not be counted in the calculation of an ATAR but a 'C' in English would still be required

-Students will have fewer face-to-face lessons than a student who would normally study seven subjects and will be expected to work independently with teacher support in the Religious Meaning and Life course.
-The RML course does not contribute to a Queensland Certificate of Education (QCE).
+Students will have fewer face-to-face lessons than a student who would normally study seven subjects and will be expected to work independently with teacher support in the Religion and Ethics course.
+This course will still attract QCE points.

-Decisions about undertaking RML as a seventh subject will only be made in consultation with the Course Mentor.
-The course mentor would need to be convinced that the student would likely be disadvantaged by having a religion subject as one of the student's six subjects and that the student was capable of and committed to on-line learning in RML.S285748
+Decisions about undertaking Religion and Ethics (Offline) as a seventh subject will only be made in consultation with the Course Mentor.
+The course mentor would need to be convinced that the student would likely be disadvantaged by having a religion subject as one of the student's six subjects and that the student was capable of and committed to on-line learning in this course.